jcrist1/stately-streams/thoughts.md

     }
 }
 ```
-This can probably move to the library.
+This will probably move to the library.

 Another issue that came up is when developing, I tried to do too much in one step,
 and it was greatly simplified by moving more pieces into separate steps in the DAG.